ShubhaPokharel/Modifiers/README.md

 protected :      Within the package + outside package only child class( like Inheritance )

 default :      Only within the package

+Modifier         classes       methods       variables        constructors

+public             Yes           Yes          Yes                 Yes

+default            Yes           Yes           Yes                Yes

+protected          No            Yes           Yes                Yes

+private            No            Yes           Yes                Yes

+Note: You can can make classes, methods, vairables, and constructors public.
+So, I said "yes".

+You can can make classes, methods, vairables, and constructors default.
+So, I said "yes".

+You can can make methods, vairables, and constructors protected except classes.
+So, I said "no".

+You can can make methods, vairables, and constructors private except classes.
+So, I said "no".